Medical Case Management (including Treatment Adherence Services)

 4. Medication adherence screening tool

-Acuity Level and Client Contact: Clients should have an acuity level assessed using an approved acuity scoring tool at the time of the initial comprehensive assessment.
+Acuity Level and Client Contact: Case managers should assess client acuity using an approved acuity scoring tool at the time of the initial comprehensive assessment.

-Acuity levels should be reviewed every 3 months at a minimum, to ensure the acuity is still appropriate for the client’s needs.
-The review should be documented even if no change is made to the client’s acuity.
-Each interaction with a client has the potential to change acuity scores in specific categories, and any changes in a client’s acuity should be documented.
+Staff should review acuity levels every 3 months at a minimum, to ensure the acuity is still appropriate for the client’s needs.
+Case managers should document the review even if no change is made to the client’s acuity.
+Each interaction with a client has the potential to change acuity scores in specific categories, and staff should document any changes in a client’s acuity.
 The frequency of contact between case management staff and the client should be appropriate for the client’s level of acuity.

 Staff providing MCM services have the discretion to determine whether a client needs a higher frequency of contact or to remain in MCM services despite a low score on the acuity tool.
-The case management staff should document any additional information that is relevant to their assessment of the client’s true acuity, such as additional needs not captured by the tool or high concern for the client falling out of care.
+The case management staff should document any additional information that is relevant to their assessment of the client’s true acuity, such as additional needs not captured by the tool.

-1. Percentage of clients who had their acuity level assessed using an approved acuity tool at the time of the initial comprehensive assessment.
+1. Acuity level assessed using an approved acuity tool at the time of initial comprehensive assessment

-2. Percentage of clients whose acuity level was reviewed every 3 months, at a minimum, using an approved acuity tool.
+2. Acuity level reviewed every 3 months, at a minimum, using an approved acuity tool

-3. Percentage of clients whose frequency of contact by staff matches their current acuity level.
+3. Frequency of contact by staff matches current acuity level

 Care Planning: The client and the staff providing MCM services will actively work together to develop and implement the medical case management care plan.
 Care plans must include at a minimum: